 How Long Can I Wait To Fill A Cavity?

-We know that cavities don’t just form overnight; in reality, it can take a few months or even possibly a year before the tooth decay advances to a point where the cavity will need attention.
-During the dental exam, we review daily brushing and flossing regimen to determine your risk of tooth enamel erosion.
-Tooth enamel protects your teeth from everyday use, such as chewing, biting, crunching, and grinding.
-This enamel can chip and crack and or erode from acids that eat away at the teeth.
-If you are drinking too many soft drinks, the high levels of phosphoric and citric acids can begin to erode your enamel.
+Cavities don’t just form overnight; in reality, it can take a few months or even a year before the tooth decay advances to a point where the cavity will need attention.
+Therefore it’s essential to schedule a dental and oral examination every six months.
+For example, we determine your risk of tooth enamel erosion during the assessment.
+It’s necessary to protect the tooth enamel because it protects your teeth from everyday use, such as chewing, biting, crunching, and grinding.
+However, this enamel can chip, crack, and erode from acids that eat away at the teeth.
+For example, if you drink too many soft drinks, the high phosphoric and citric acid levels can erode your enamel.

-Be proactive: Early-stage tooth decay can be fixed when it’s detected early enough, which is why it’s so crucial to visit your dentist every six months for an exam.
+Being proactive is key to maintaining your dental health.
+Specifically, early-stage tooth decay is treatable when detected early enough, which is why it’s so crucial to visit your dentist every six months for an exam.

 Every Cavity Is Different

 Various factors can significantly affect the time it takes for a cavity to develop.
-The most common factors that can increase or lower the rate in which cavity forms include:
+The most common factors that can increase or lower the rate at which cavity forms include:

 - Cavities will start to develop when acid levels in the mouth increase.

-- Allowing plaque to form and stick, allowing the acid in the plaque to remove minerals from your tooth.
+- You allow plaque to form and stick, allowing the acid in the plaque to remove minerals from your tooth.

 - Multiple small acid attacks.
 Your teeth are robust, but with numerous small acid attacks, eventually, a cavity will form.